Danjb1/open-rival/projects/texture-builder/README.md

 ## Setup

-This application requires a list of definition files, which can be found within the `setup` project.
+This application requires a list of definition files, which can be found in the [`dist`](/dist/setup/definitions) folder.

 The source sprites should be placed in an `images` folder.